pisv/gethandly.wiki-playground/Step-Two.md

 We also wrote some tests to make sure our model works correctly and with good performance.

-We will put this model into use and add even more functionality expected of a code model in our next step: [[Viewing the Model|Step Three]].
+We will put this model to use and add even more functionality expected of a code model in our next step: [[Viewing the Model|Step Three]].